City Guide for: Cork, Ireland

 Cobh

-Cobh, formerly Queenstown, is steeped in maritime history.
-It was the last port of call for the Titanic and a major emigration point.
-Explore the colorful streets, visit the Cobh Heritage Centre to learn about the town's history, and marvel at the iconic St. Colman's Cathedral.
-Enjoy the harbor views and soak in the atmosphere of this charming town.
+Cobh, formerly Queenstown, is a charming seaside town steeped in history.
+It was the last port of call for the Titanic and a major emigration point for Irish people leaving for new lives.
+Explore the colorful streets, visit St. Colman's Cathedral, and learn about the town's maritime past at the Cobh Heritage Centre.
+Don't miss the Titanic Experience Cobh, which tells the story of the ill-fated voyage from the perspective of the passengers who boarded here.

 Travel Time

-30 minutes by train or car from Cork
+Approximately 30 minutes by train or car from Cork.

 Activities